JovanRL/spotify-recently-played-tracks/README.md

 2. Get your Spotify credentials
 - Go to https://developer.spotify.com/dashboard
 - Click on Create app
-- Fill the fields (In the Redirect URI part, just provide a website of yours, if you do not have any, you can create one and quickly upload it to Netlify)
+- Fill the fields (In the Redirect URI part, just provide this website: https://spotify-etl.netlify.app/)
 - Go to your app -> Settings
 - Copy your CLIENT_ID and CLIENT_SECRET